 Classifier Description Attributes Patterns & Phrases Classify data using regex patterns, key phrases, dictionaries, and scripts.
 Regex patterns are used to identify alphanumeric strings of a certain format, such as 123-45-6789.
+File Labeling Classify data by using the labeling system(s).
 File properties Classify data by file name, type, or size.
 File name identifies files by their extension.
 File type identifies files by their magic number (an internal identifier).
-Fingerprints 1 File fingerprinting Fingerprint files or directories, including Microsoft SharePoint and IBM Domino directories.
+Fingerprints File fingerprinting Fingerprint files or directories, including Microsoft SharePoint and IBM Domino directories.
 Database fingerprinting Fingerprint database records directly from your database table, Salesforce table, or CSV file.
 Machine Learning Machine learning Provide examples of the data to protect, so the system can learn from them and identify data of a similar nature.